 Site Leader Description #2

-We will be flying out of Richmond early on the morning of the 6th to Salt Lake City.
-Once we land we will rent a van and drive over to Moab and stop for groceries on the way.
-Once we arrive we will set up camp and cook dinner.
-On the 7th we will have a day to explore and do some awesome hikes before our work week begins on the 8th.
-From the 8th to the 11th we will be waking up early, cooking breakfast and packing lunches before meeting our site contact for a day of work.
-We will be working from the morning to the early afternoon and hopefully have some time after work to explore more parts of the park before we return to our campsite for dinner, games and reflections.
-On the 12th, we will have another free day which will be spent exploring Canyonlands Park, another beautiful park near Moab.
-Then we will drive to the town of Moab and grab dinner out before returning back to our site to pack up and do our last reflection.
-Then on the 13th we will drive back to salt lake city and catch another plane back to Richmond and then we drive back to Charlottesville.
+We will be flying out of either DC or Richmond early on March 4th into Utah.
+Once we land, we will be renting 2 four-wheel drive vehicles and driving to Arches National Park.
+Once we arrive, we will set up camp.
+On the 5th, Sunday, we will have a day to explore the park and settle in before our work week begins on the 6th.
+From the 6th through the 9th we will be waking up early, cooking breakfast, and packing lunches before meeting our site contact for a day of work.
+After we finish service, we will have time to explore more parts of the park before returning to our campsite for dinner, games and reflections.
+On the 10th, we have another free day where we will go on a guided hike with park rangers.
+On Saturday, March 11th, we will drive back to Salt Lake City and catch a plane back home, and then drive back to Charlottesville so that you have all day Sunday before class starts.

-For the days of the 7th and the 12th we will have free days where we will not be working with the parks service and will get to explore the park of moab as well as Canyonlands National Park, if that is something we decide as a group we would like to do.
-During these days we will likely just be hiking and sightseeing, so if anyone has anything particular they would like to do we can definitely try to work it into the schedule.
-Along with the free days we will also have time after our work days to hopefully get a hike in or explore a little more.
-We don’t have set hikes yet and were planning on asking our site contact and other people at the park for their recommendations.
+For the days of the 5th and the 10th we will have free days where we will not be working with the park service.
+We will spend this time exploring Arches National Park as well as Canyonlands National Park nearby.
+During these days we will be hiking and sightseeing, so if anyone has anything particular they would like to do, we can definitely work it into the schedule.
+Along with the free days, we will also have time after our work days to hike, explore, stargaze, and/or hangout at the campsite and play some games!